-With the platform you have, do you see it as a duty to show the talents of other women, or people who you find impressive?
+With platform you have, do you see showing the talents of other women or people who you find impressive as a duty?

-Sure, yeah, that's a privilege I've got to capitalise on.
-It's not really like a 'Do you,' it's like: I want to, you know.
+Sure, yeah, that's a privilege I've got to capitalize on.
+It's not really like a 'do you,' it's like: I want to.
 It's not like I have to.

-A lot of artists have clearly been influenced by your work, but who influenced you, and your lyrics and style of performance?
+A lot of artists have clearly been influenced by your work, but who influenced you, your lyrics, and style of performance?

-I guess a lot of mainstream classic rock and hip hop that was misogynist, and I was like, 'Wait, that's not talking about me or my situation,' so [I took] an adversary position.
+I guess a lot of mainstream classic rock and hip-hop that was misogynist, and I was like, 'Wait, that's not talking about me or my situation,' so [I took] an adversary position.
 Basic mainstream and pop culture; I thought: 'I don't understand.
 Why is this pop culture?
-Why does this seem so uninclusive?' and then I would find people where I was like, 'Oh my god!,' but it was a lot of local people too, like my modern dance teacher, who was not classically beautiful, with that kind of gracefulness.
-Understanding that people can just be people, they don't have to [fit a certain mould].
+Why does this seem so uninclusive?' and then I would find people where I was like, 'Oh my god!'
+But it was a lot of local people too, like my modern dance teacher, who was not classically beautiful, with that kind of gracefulness.
+Understanding that people can just be people, they don't have to [fit a certain mold].
 But then I was also fascinated by people like Nina Hagen.
 Grace Jones was a big one for me too, I loved her when I was like 13.

 Grace Jones says in her recent autobiography that she always stayed quite underground because she was too out there, she could never have been huge, and that a lot of people who were inspired by her have taken the look, but not the politics.
 Is that how you feel too?